apache/doris-website/versioned_docs/version-2.1/ecosystem/doris-kafka-connector.md

 1. Synchronously call the data produced by Kafka API.
 2. Deploy the Debezium component upstream of Kafka to collect data from various database types such as MySQL, PostgreSQL, and Oracle.

-Convert the data of the above various scenarios into JSON format, and finally import it into Doris through StreamLoad.
+Convert the data of the above various scenarios into JSON format, and finally import it into Doris through Stream Load.

 ## Use Doris Kafka Connector